expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Yoga

 A native cross-platform library used by React Native internally to provide FlexBox support to native views.
 React Native styles are passed to Yoga to layout and style elements on the screen.
-[Learn more](https://github.com/facebook/yoga).
+For more information, see [Yoga](https://github.com/facebook/yoga) documentation.